Activities to reduce bushfire risk

 Traditional Owners have a strong interest in burning, and we expect the number of cultural burns to increase in 2021–22.

 Barwon South West

 FFMVic acknowledges the diversity of ways Traditional Owner groups want to use cultural fire and to participate in land management.
-As part of supporting the implementation of the Victorian Traditional Owner Cultural Fire Strategy in 2019–20, we continued to build partnerships with and support Traditional Owner groups with cultural burning on public land, and we supported Traditional Owner groups across the state to build capacity in a variety of ways.
+To help maintain the implementation of the Victorian Traditional Owner Cultural Fire Strategy, we continued to build partnerships with Traditional Owner groups to deliver cultural burning on public land.
+We also supported Traditional Owner groups across the state to build capacity in a variety of ways.

-Moving forward, FFMVic is looking to continue to build partnerships that can provide more land management opportunities to Traditional Owner groups and also support them in ways that are meaningful to their people.
+Moving forward, FFMVic will continue to build partnerships that provide more land management opportunities to Traditional Owner groups and support them in ways that are meaningful to their people.